codenarocode/Ninja-Algos/README.md

 # Ninja-Algos
-This repo is basically a compilation of highly used and important algos.
+This repo is basically a compilation of highly used and important algos🚀.